[Scott Townsend Proposal and Archive] Selected article archive

 Design Issues Volume 14, Number 3

-Electronic interactive information raises many new questions regarding the nature of design.
-Can the speed and ubiquity of 'new' information, broadly construed, be understood through older theories of communication- or is there a threshold that we begin to cross where immediate distribution through electronic networks and user interaction contradicts many older definitions of information design?
+Digital interaction raises many new questions regarding the nature of design.
+Can the speed and ubiquity of "new" information, broadly construed, be understood through older theories of communication- or is there a threshold that we begin to cross where immediate distribution through electronic networks and user interaction contradicts many older definitions of information design?

 Zed 5: Beyond the object: the implications issue

 One Place After Another: Site Specific Art and Locational Identity charts the development of site-specific art making from the 60's to the present.
 The task that Miwon Kwon has taken on is not a survey or complete history for site-specific art.
 Rather, she has selected practitioners that let her illustrate a kind of evolving critical viewpoint for herself.
 Kwon connects this recent history to a larger context for, and a yearning to discover, site-specificity now.
 She develops a historical perspective in which she feels free to move back and forth for the sake of instructive comparisons, and we benefit from her approach.
-The final "site" or frame for art reception and dissemination in this appraisal is no less than the artist-producer and the sometimes
+(Link)

 Is there a question here?...